-6.25 Electric unit - replace fuses
+6.27 El-Unit - replace fuses

-The fuses are placed on a PCB inside the electric unit.
+The fuses are placed on a PCB inside the El-Unit.
 See figures below for how to open the box, and figure on the next page for the fuses.
 Remember to disconnect the mains cable first!

-To get more room to inspect and replace the fuses, it is best to move the power supply a little out of the way.
+To get more room to inspect and replace the fuses, it's best to move the power supply a little out of the way.
 This can be done without disconnection the wires.
-See figure below:
+See figure below.

-The fuses.
+The fuses

 Note that the two mains fuses are placed under transparent lids.
-All the fuses are $5 \times 20 \text{ mm}$ and can be of glass or ceramic type.
+All the fuses are 5 x 20 mm and can be of glass or ceramic type.

-6.26 Step motor driver Dip switches
+6.28 Step motor driver Dip switches